mathigon/textbooks/content/divisibility2/content.md

 Multiples of 40: 40, 80, 120, 160, 200, 240, 280, 320, 360, 400

 After finishing the animation, show the following:
 The gears could keep spinning around and around to create more common multiples.
 Any multiple of 360 will be a common multiple of 18 and 40.
-For example, 3 x 360 = [[1,080]].
-The prime factorization of 1,080 is 2 x 2 x 2 x 3 x 3 x 3 x 5.
+For example, 3 × 360 = [[1,080]].
+The prime factorization of 1,080 is 2 × 2 × 2 × 3 × 3 × 3 × 5.
 Watch the animation below to see 18 and 40 in the prime factorization of 1,080:

 Video of animation:
 https://drive.google.com/file/d/1yUjY6Prh0GC6RX7RYeN8Kcs-xoMox6j6/view?usp=sharing